saulaxel/vim-next-object/README.md

 In conjunction with operators, allows to make commands as:
  * din(   ->   delete inside next pair of bracket
- * dip}   ->   delete inside previous pair of brackets
+ * dil}   ->   delete inside previous pair of brackets
- * dap"   ->   delete around previous string
+ * dal"   ->   delete around previous string

 # Features
 ----------